shrugs/proof-of-steak/whitepaper.md

 Percent | Project or Charity        | Reason
 |:------|---------------------------|---------------------------------------------------|
 10%     | The Ethereum Foundation   | Doing Ethereum Stuff
-50%     | TrueBit Establishment     | Protocol Inspriation (aka doing most of the work) 40%     | Other Projects            | TBD
+50%     | TrueBit Establishment     | Protocol Inspiration (aka doing most of the work) 40%     | Other Projects            | TBD

 **Note: while this paper is in draft mode, please mention @shrugs to propose a project.**